Mary Foley Benson: UC Davis

 In 1964, she moved to Davis, California, thanks to a job offer from professor Howard Lester McKenzie from the Department of Entomology at University of California, Davis (UC Davis).
 This occurred only one year after UC Davis' department became independent from UC Berkeley, under Richard M. Bohart as chair.
-McKenzie and Foley Benson collaborated on the well-know publication Mealybugs of California with Taxonomy, Biology and Control of North American Species (Homoptera: Coccoidea: Pseudococcidae) which came out in 1967.
+McKenzie and Foley Benson collaborated on the well-known publication Mealybugs of California with Taxonomy, Biology and Control of North American Species (Homoptera: Coccoidea: Pseudococcidae) which came out in 1967.
 These watercolor illustrations feature mealybugs on their host plants and surrounding habitats, together with plant damage, identified by specific locations of collecting, dates, collectors, and species.
 Other illustrators who contributed to this publication, aside from Foley Benson and McKenzie himself, were Helen C. Court, Julia Z. Iltis, and Douglass R. Miller.

 From mid 1960s until her retirement in 1972, she worked with professor William Harry Lange, Jr., another UC Davis entomologist, on an unpublished research on various agricultural pests.
 Just like in the case of Mealybugs of California and an earlier publication Insects: The Yearbook of Agriculture 1952, Foley Benson juxtaposed images of insect lifecycle with their host plants and habitat.
 She reused a magnifying glass visual tool from Mealybugs of California to emphasize the insect specimens, some of which are only a few millimeters long.
 These illustrations feature a variety of agricultural crop pests such as moths, worms, maggots, flies, aphids, weevils, and plant bugs, other pests such as snails and slugs, and insect predators which feed on pests such as lacewings, sawflies and lady beetles.
-The Lange series were consequentially donated to the Bohart Museum of Entomology by Ellen Lange, while the McKenzie collection is shared between the Bohart Museum, Department of Entomology and Shields library at UC Davis.
+The Lange series were consequently donated to the Bohart Museum of Entomology by Ellen Lange, while the McKenzie collection is shared between the Bohart Museum, Department of Entomology and Shields library at UC Davis.

 From her retirement in 1972 until her death in 1992, Mary Foley Benson was active in the Davis community, teaching painting and being an active Christian Scientist.
 She was the director of the Travis chapter of the Air Force Association, member of Ronald Reagan's Task Force, the Guild of Natural Science Illustrators, and head of the board of directors of the Davis Republican Women's Club.
 Her late work predominantly features botanical illustration of California's wildflowers made in watercolor and lithography.
 One example is the Golden Lupine, the official flower of the city of Davis, often combined with California poppy (state flower) and California dogface butterfly (state insect).
 This work was featured in Smithsonian Institution's exhibition called "Paintings of California Flora" in 1983 where she exhibited 45 artworks.

-She died in Davis in 1992, one year after an retrospective exhibition at her home studio.
+She died in Davis in 1992, one year after a retrospective exhibition at her home studio.
 According to her will, some 60 artworks were bequeathed to the Hunt Institute for Botanical Documentation in Pittsburgh, Pennsylvania.
 In 2022, Miller and Stocks published an article where they identified 11 new felt scale insects (Eriococcidae), including one species named in honor of the artist, Ovaticoccus maryfoleybensonae.